Code-Institute-Submissions/dublin_intercambio/README.md

 * ![HTML Validation Report - Contact](documentation/validation/html_validator_results_contactpage.png)
 * ![CSS Validation Report](documentation/validation/css_validator_results.png)

+3. All links were tested to ensure there were no broken links and that all links to external sites open in a new tab.

-3. In addition to testing with the inspector tool, real devices and validation tools, I also work through a series of test cases, to ensure that the site met the users cases and that any functionality that was added worked as intented.
+4. In addition to testing with the inspector tool, real devices and validation tools, I also work through a series of test cases, to ensure that the site met the users cases and that any functionality that was added worked as intented.

 ### User Story Test Cases
 1. As a new visitor to the website, I want to know where and when the language exchange events are taking place.